aditya-azad/destined/README.md

 This project aims to combine calendar and tasks management systems into one.
 It is pretty similar to some other software/web applications available.

 I care about minimalism and frankly don't like the complexity that comes with other scheduling software.
-I just want to know what I have to do, when I have to do it and not care about organizing them all the time (kind of misses the point of time management)
+I just want to know what I have to do, when I have to do it and not care about organizing them all the time (kind of misses the point of time management).

 I also care about owning my data and so everything is stored in a JSON file locally.
 No servers involved.